AdrienFabre/CV/README.md

 #### Fast Learner - Adaptive

 When I attended my first design thinking workshop focused on helping social entrepreneurs I was fascinated by how enjoyable and efficient it was to energize people and co-create ideas.
 I decided to become proficient.
 I got closed to the core team, I met the leaders, I co-organized events with them and learn on my own.
-6 months later, I impressed those leaders, I led events on my own and even one that was bigger than they ever organized in London.
+6 months later, I impressed those leaders, I led events on my own and even one that was bigger than anything they ever organized in London.

 I wanted to explore the BRICS countries, I went to live in Russia as part of my business studies.
 When I arrived, I knew only the alphabet, I was determined to have a work experience there, so I seized all opportunities to improve my language skills and to understand the culture, I took additional courses, I offered a lot of language exchanges and I went to plenty of meetups.
 I impressed the locals, I grew my network and I got a working experience.

 #### Thrives Under Pressure - Resourceful

 At Makesense, once I got some facilitation skills, my objective was to organize a bigger event, to find a cross over among social entrepreneurs, a place where they grow, cook and recycle food, where we could do a full day event with a total of 60 persons involved.
 In 10 weeks, I found an ideal venue and I created tools and processes to collaborate efficiently with volunteers and partners.
 We met every week to co-create the programme and to promote the event.
 As a result, we created an event with 10 social entrepreneurs, from 9am to 9pm, with 90 persons involved, over 10 activities including Design Thinking Workshops, public debate, cooking food surplus.
 We overachieved.

 #### Team Player - Excellent Communicator